 Pick up Day at Main Depot - St. Barnabas Anglican Church Hall (635 4 St SE - please use rear entrance facing 5th St SE)

 Depot Coordinators **This position provides the coordinator with a free small Good Food box each month** We have various depot locations in the Medicine Hat area available for people to pick up their box.
 The coordinator will be responsible to stay at the depot location for the duration of the pick-up time to distribute food boxes, help pack up people’s produce, write receipts and accept cash and cheques for next pick-up day.

 Packing Coordinator 11:15am-2pm

 The Packing Coordinator is responsible to provide instruction and supervision to packers and receipt writers, as well as checking the produce quality as it arrives and making any adjustments to quantity as needed.
 The coordinator shall ensure that the correct quantity of food is in each box, monitor the volunteers and ensure sanitation and safety.

-This job requires the volunteer to help package and/or place food into each box.
-Packers will be required to be on their feet or mobile with light to heavy lifting required.
+This includes setting up tables, counting and putting out Good Food Boxes onto tables, putting out carts, and help package and pack produce into each box.
+Volunteers will be required to be on their feet or mobile with light to heavy repetitive lifting required.

 The Deliveries Coordinator ensures the box count and delivery orders are correct and loaded for the delivery service pick-up.
 Repetitive heavy lifting (20lbs) required.